RafeeqSyedAmjad/ListedAssignment/README.md

 This project was developed as part of a task for a Reactjs Developer Intern at Listed.

+Listed Team I hope i get selected ,if in case idont get selected please share a proper feedback what went wrong so that i can work on those things.

 ##👨‍💻 Built with

 1. NextJS